wesaminseiw/weather/README.md

-# weather
+# Weather

-A new Flutter project.
+A Flutter app which uses BLoC state management, API calls using Dio, Geolocator, and jiffy.